Why this tool?

 - to discuss the trial results and help us finalise the items to include in the survey now available.

-Our Advisory Group will meet again late in 2017 to discuss the national report coming from the use of the Teaching and School Practices survey tool in Terms 2 and 3.
+Our Advisory Group meets annually to discuss the national report from the use of the TSP Survey Tool in the previous year.

 Advisory Group Members